Connectedness Strength: Get Known For Your Talent

 We often see two distinct "flavors" of the Connectedness talent theme.
 You may have one.
 You may have both.
 One is fairness in the treatment of people.
 The other is standardization for processes.

 Here are a bunch of adjectives to consider using in your career branding efforts and your LinkedIn profile when you lead through the Connectedness strength:

 Red Flag Situations When You Lead With The Connectedness Strength

-These are the cultures, interactions, or situations that might feel like soul-sucking drudgery to someone with the talent theme of Connectedness.
+These are the cultures, interactions, or situations that might feel like soul-sucking drudgery to someone with the Connectedness strength.
 They could even make you want to quit the team if they get really bad.
 So I’ll give you a couple of these to be on watch for — because if they fester, you might become detached or disengaged at work.

 Here are a couple of Red flags for the Connectedness strength (talent theme):

 Silos.
 If your company is famous, internally, for a siloed departmental approach, you might be drained by the closed-mindedness.
 When colleagues refuse to see that issues impact more than one small group, they could seem selfish.
 If you’re constantly trying to get people to be more aware of the downstream impact of their actions, you might wear yourself out, like you’re walking upstream in a fast-flowing river of non-collaboration.